mailmandaemon/kal-el/notes-code-snippets.md

   });
 ```
 ### Example Of how I might use it
-Need to work out how to iterate over embed fields and ensure uniform width
+Need to work out how to iterate over embed fields to
+- ensure uniform width of Date, time and activity columns
+- append \n to the end of each result

 ```javascript
 const AllDates = "Date1\nDate2\nDate3"
 const AllTimes = "Time1\nTime2\nTime3"